PREVIOUS: Part 3 – Experimenting

 b.
 ACoAs: For those of us who get to this stage –

-• some of us are able to keep friends & lovers, but often with extreme ups & downs, huge fights, occasional separations….
+• some of us are able to keep friends & lovers, but can have extreme ups & downs, huge fights, occasional separations….

 • because ACoAs have so many unrealistic expectations of relationships, we can too easily become disillusioned & depressed, spending a lot of time being critical, suspicious, feeling unloved & generally dissatisfied, while not focusing on the benefit of being with this person – if there’s enough of it